ideasonpurpose/docker-wordpress-dev/README.md

 ### Additional Commands and helpers

 - **`bootstrap`**<br>
   A helper script for starting projects.
-This will install npm and composer depenencies, reload the MySQL database, activate the development theme and sort the package.json file.
+This will install npm and composer dependencies, reload the MySQL database, activate the development theme and sort the package.json file.
 - **`build`** - Generate a production-ready build in a zip archive.
 Ready-to-deploy.
 - **`composer`**<br>
   Runs `composer install` from Docker.